 In this count, because Bob was eliminated, your vote counted for Kim, your second choice.

 The May 2024 special election for Berkeley city council district 3 is not shown below yet, but the results can be found on the Registrar of Voters web page.
 In November 2022, there was a mixup in the settings when the Registrar tallied that election, regarding ballots with a blank first choice but valid lower choices.
 This led to a court-ordered change in a certified election result for Oakland school director district 4, and a close call in San Leandro council district 5.
 By mid-2024, this has still not been fully clarified in the county's posted results.
-Also, the 2018 and 2020 RCV results are not posted on the Registrar's website, but you can find those results below.
+Also, the 2018 and 2020 RCV results are not posted on the Registrar's website, but you can find an unofficial interpretation of those results below.

 There are about 17 ranked-choice contests held every two years in Alameda County.